Bad Reputation (Joan Jett album)

-Bad Reputation is the debut solo studio album by American recording artist Joan Jett.
-It was originally released independently in May 1980 as a self-titled album after her previous band The Runaways disbanded.
-After Jett signed with Boardwalk Records, the album was re-released worldwide with the new title on January 23, 1981.
-The album was positively received by critics and reached number 51 on the Billboard 200.
+Bad Reputation is the debut solo studio album by American rock singer Joan Jett.
+It was originally released independently on May 17, 1980 as an eponymous album after her previous band the Runaways had disbanded the previous year.
+After Jett signed a recording contract with Boardwalk Records, the album was re-released worldwide with the new title on January 23, 1981.
+The album was positively received by critics and reached No. 51 on the U.S. Billboard 200.

 Background

 Record producer Kenny Laguna financed the album's recording sessions using borrowed studio credits.
-Recorded before Joan Jett formed The Blackhearts, the majority of the album featured Jett backed by members of the Roll-Ups, with Lea Hart on guitar, Jeff Peters on bass and Paul Simmons on drums.
-Other tracks include well known musicians, such as the Sex Pistols' Steve Jones and Paul Cook, and Blondie's Clem Burke and Frank Infante.
+Recorded before Joan Jett formed the Blackhearts, the majority of the album featured Jett backed by members of the Roll-Ups, with Lea Hart on guitar, Jeff Peters on bass guitar and Paul Simmons on drums.
+Other tracks include more prominent musicians like guitarist Steve Jones and drummer Paul Cook of Sex Pistols, and Blondie members Clem Burke on drums and Frank Infante on guitar.
+Laguna performed on piano and organ.

-After independently recording the album with Laguna, Jett took the record to a number of major record labels, none of which were interested in releasing the project.
-Rather than continue to hunt for a willing label, Laguna and Jett decided to fund the pressing of the album themselves.
-The original, self-released, version of the album was simply titled Joan Jett and was sold directly to concert-goers and record stores out of Laguna's trunk.
+After independently recording the album with Laguna, Jett took the record to a number of major record labels but none were interested in releasing the project.
+Laguna and Jett eventually decided to fund the pressing of the album themselves.
+The original, self-released, version of the album was simply titled Joan Jett.
+Laguna sold copies directly to concert-goers and record stores.

-The album sold relatively well, prompting its re-release a year later as Bad Reputation on Boardwalk Records, with rearranged but otherwise identical track listing.
-Jett said that the new title referred to the bad reputation that she had as a former member of The Runaways.
+The album sold relatively well, prompting its re-release a year later as Bad Reputation on Boardwalk Records, with a slightly rearranged song order.
+Jett said the new title referred to the bad reputation that she had as a former member of the Runaways.

-When the album's European rights were secured through Ariola Records, "Hanky Panky" replaced "Wooly Bully" as the final song on Side 2.
+When the album's European rights were secured through Ariola, "Hanky Panky" replaced "Wooly Bully" as the final song on side two.
 When the album was issued through Boardwalk Records in the U.S. under the title Bad Reputation, the label stuck with "Wooly Bully" as the final track, making the "Hanky Panky" import version a collector's item.
 However, the song was later included as a bonus track on CD re-releases.

 The original Australian release featured a completely different cover, and "Hanky Panky" replaced "Shout" as track 9.
-"Do You Wanna Touch Me (Oh Yeah)" was also a huge hit in Australia when it was released hot on the heels of "I Love Rock 'n' Roll" and "Crimson and Clover" from Jett's 1981 album, I Love Rock 'n Roll.
+"Do You Wanna Touch Me (Oh Yeah)" was also a hit in Australia when it was released hot on the heels of "I Love Rock 'n' Roll" and "Crimson and Clover" from Jett's second studio album, I Love Rock 'n Roll (1981).

 In 1999, the album was again re-issued, this time on CD with several bonus tracks and a remastered version of the original album.
 All subsequent reissues feature the tracks in their original pre-Boardwalk release order.